I-Am-Dench/nimbus-launcher/README.md

 ### Patch Server Configuration

-Configuring the launcher to point to a patch server is done through the `boot.cfg` file.
-Update the following fields:
+Configuring the launcher to point to a patch server is done through both the `boot.cfg` file and the local server configuration.

+When updating or creating a local server configuration within the settings window, select one of the options for the **Patch Protocol** field:

+- (None)
+- http
+- https

+The selected option will determine which protocol the launcher will make requests to patch server with.
+Selecting (None) will disable all patch server configurations.

+For the `boot.cfg` file, modify the following fields:

 - `PATCHSERVERIP`: Configured server IP
 - `PATCHSERVERPORT`: Configured server port